DublinOhio/arcade-expressions/README.md

   - Our organizational sysem closely follows the structure of this resource.
 When contributing, we ask that you follow this structure.

 ### Submitting changes
-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 If you have a suggestion/addition that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Thanks again!